 The Morton Arboretum invites applications for a two year postdoctoral researcher to work on an NSF-supported project focused on quantifying species’ geographic range shifts and population sizes using multiple data types.
 The successful applicant will join an international team of researchers with expertise in mathematics/ statistics, ecology, biogeography, and population genetics.
 The postdoctoral researcher will collaborate with the project team to develop and implement quantitative methods to make inference about range shifts since the last Ice Age by integrating datasets which have different characteristics and spatial and temporal resolution (environmental, paleoecological, and genetic data).

 The Morton Arboretum is a world-class plant science research institute and public botanic garden near Chicago, USA, with strengths in ecology, conservation, informatics, and genomics.
 The Arboretum has collaborations with scientists at the Field Museum, University of Illinois Chicago, two National Laboratories, Brookfield Zoo, and Chicago Botanic Garden.

-Applications may be submitted until the position is filled; applications received by October 15 are guaranteed consideration.
-A start date by January 2019 is preferred.
+Applications may be submitted until the position is filled; applications received by April 15 are guaranteed consideration.
+A start date of Fall 2019 or earlier is preferred.
 Applicants must apply at careers.hireology.com/themortonarboretum/.
-Inquiries about the position or the application are welcome.
-Please contact Dr. Sean Hoban (email@example.com), Dr. Adam Smith (firstname.lastname@example.org), or Dr. Andria Dawson (email@example.com).
+Relevant qualifications and skills should be clearly highlighted in the cover letter and CV.